 These dogs will stalk, crouch and creep, run and sometimes even nip, but their predatory drive doesn't encompass the final consummatory phase, explains veterinary behaviorist Dr. Nicholas Dodman in an article for Pet Place.

 This of course is important, otherwise more than herding sheep, dogs would be eating them!

 Did you know?
-The behavior of crouching downand leaping in the air can be seen in puppies when they pounce on their toys and then shake them, pretending they are prey.
+The behavior of crouching down and leaping in the air can be seen in puppies when they pounce on their toys and then shake them, pretending they are prey.
 This behavior seems to have an early start.
-According to dog trainer Arden Moore, it first starts to surface at around 5 weeks of age.
+Dog trainer Arden Moore in her book: The Dog Behavior Answer Book, claims that it first starts to surface at around 5 weeks of age.

 Some dogs incorporate stalking and other predatory behaviors into their play sessions with other dogs.
 Dogs may stare, stalk, chase, nip, grab, and wrestle in play.
 They often takes turns playing predator and prey roles.

 Rough play is often preceded by a play bow, which is a meta-signal that tells the dog that what comes next is just play.

 When it comes to stalking, a dog may stare another dog intensely, start stalking and, then suddenly pounce followed by a game of play biting, wrestling or chase.

 In these "play ambush" games both dogs playing look loose, bouncy and overall happy.